ionic-team/ionic-cli/README.md

 If you use CLI v3 to start a new project these plugins are installed automatically.
 If you are using the CLI v3 on an existing project you will need to install these new plugins within your project directory.

-## Using CLI v3 to start a new project
+## Using CLI v3 - start a new project
 ```bash
 $ npm install -g ionic@beta